tollyx/dungeon/README.md

 ### Linux

-* Install SDL2 and its dev-headers using your distro's package manager
+* Install SDL2, Lua53 and GLEW using your distro's package manager
 * Create a directory named  "build" and run `cmake .. && make` inside it
 * Move either the resulting binary to the root folder of the repository or copy the assets folder into the build directory
 * You can now run the binary

 ### Windows

-* Download the [SDL2 windows development libraries](https://www.libsdl.org/download-2.0.php) and put them somewhere safe
-* Edit the `SDL2_PATH` variable in `build.bat`
-* Run `build.bat`
-* Open up the resulting solution file and build it using visual studio.

-You can probably get it to build using mingw or similar but I haven't tried it yet.
+I really need to fix a hassle-free way to build this shit on windows.

+Currently, you need to import the source as a new project in visual studio and set up the dependencies yourself.
+(SDL2, Lua53, GLEW, OpenGL)

 ## Future plans